Glycin

 Glycin, or N-(4-hydroxyphenyl)glycine, is N-substituted p-aminophenol.
-It is a photographic developing agent used in classic black-and-white developer solutions.
-It is unrelated to the amino acid glycine.
-It is typically characterized as thin plates of white or silvery powder, although aged samples appear brown.
+It is a photographic developing agent used in classic black-and-white photography.
+It is not identical to, but derived from glycine, the proteinogenic amino acid.
+It is typically characterized as thin plates of white or silvery powder, although aged samples appear brown, as is typical for aminophenols.
 It is sparingly soluble in water and most organic solvents; it is readily soluble in alkalies and acids.

-Glycin is structurally related to 4-aminophenol and Metol.
-Decarboxylation of glycin gives Metol.
-Glycin has a milder reduction potential than Metol.
+Glycin is structurally related to 4-aminophenol and metol.
+Decarboxylation of glycin gives metol.
+Glycin has a milder reduction potential than metol.
 The two developers have markedly different character.
 Glycin is slower-acting, but much longer-lasting in solution.
 Glycin is rarely used as a developing agent, primarily because it is expensive.
-In its dry form, it also has limited shelf life compared to Metol and Phenidone.
+In its dry form, it also has limited shelf life compared to metol and phenidone.

-Glycin can be synthesized by treating p-aminophenol with chloracetic acid in a solvent.
+Glycin can be synthesized by treating p-aminophenol with chloroacetic acid.

 Glycin is employed in some procedures of analytical chemistry.